Digital Signage gets Closer to the Point of Purchase

 These findings, once thought of as surprising, are gradually becoming the norm as more businesses leverage the aesthetic appeal and flexibility of digital signage systems.
 Because of the versatile nature and flexibility of the technology numerous industries are using digital signage for communication, wayfinding, advertising and promotion, point of transit (POT), and infotainment.

-Currently retail is the leading industry for digital signage, making up 25% of the sales.
+Currently retail is one of the leading industries for digital signage, making up 20% of the sales.
 This means more and more digital signage displays are finding their way to points at which buyers make purchase decisions.

 That this trend is characteristic of large retailers only is an easy assumption to make.
 The average digital signage sale contains only 1 to 5 displays, which suggests that the trend applies to small and medium-sized businesses just as much as it does to big time players.
 Smaller systems, priced within reach, mean almost any business can take the technology, personalize it and place it at strategic points where customers make purchase decisions.
 These include waiting rooms, fitting rooms, product shelves and yes, even the restroom at the local sports bar.